apache/horaedb/docs/dev/architeture.md

 What `Flush` does is that when the memory usage of `MemTable` reaches the threshold, some `MemTables` are selected for flushing into query-friendly `SST`s saved on persistent device.

-During the flushing procedure, the data will be divided by a centern time range (which is configured by table option `Segment Duration`), and no `SST` will span the `Segment Duration`.
-Actually this is also a common operation in most timeseries databases which organizes data according in the time dimension to speed up subsequent time-related operations, such as querying data over a time range and assisting purge data outside the `TTL`.
+During the flushing procedure, the data will be divided by a certain time range (which is configured by table option `Segment Duration`), and no `SST` will span the `Segment Duration`.
+Actually this is also a common operation in most timeseries databases which organizes data in the time dimension to speed up subsequent time-related operations, such as querying data over a time range and assisting purge data outside the `TTL`.

 At present, the control process of `Flush` is a little complicated, so the details will be explained in another document.